Oh Dear

 We check every hour from multiple locations.
 Issues caught in hours, not months.
 No infrastructure to maintain, no commands to remember, no schedules to manage.
 Just continuous visibility into your attack surface.

-When an unexpected port opens or an expected service goes down, you'll know immediately - not when a security researcher or attacker tells you.
+When an unexpected port opens or an expected service goes down, you'll know within hours, not when a security researcher or attacker tells you.

 Shield Oh Dear